panoptes/panoptes.github.io/index.md

 <div class="row">
   <div class="col-lg-4">
-    <h2>Software</h2>
+    <h2>Overview</h2>
     <p>
-        The philosophy behind the PANOPTES hardware and software design is to use as many commercial off the shelf (COTS) parts as possible as these are generally inexpensive and easily acquired.
-In addition, the PANOPTES design is kept as simple as possible as this makes the build process easier and means that the final product is more reliable.
+        Due to the simplicity and low cost (an individual PANOPTES unit is targeted to cost about $5000 USD), a PANOPTES "unit" can be reproduced quickly and easily by students or amateur scientists.
+In this way, many units can be deployed at many different sites to provide continuous and redundant sky coverage.
+PANOPTES is designed from the ground up to be a citizen science project which will involve the public in all aspects of the science, from data acquisition to data reduction.
     </p>
     <p><a class="btn btn-primary" href="software.html" role="button">View details &raquo;</a></p>
   </div>
   <div class="col-lg-4">
-    <h2>Hardware</h2>
+    <h2>Software / Hardware</h2>
     <p>
-        Due to the simplicity and low cost (an individual PANOPTES unit is targeted to cost about $5000 USD), a Panoptes "unit" can be reproduced quickly and easily by students or amateur scientists.
-In this way, many units can be deployed at many different sites to provide continuous and redundant sky coverage.
-PANOPTES is designed from the ground up to be a citizen science project which will involve the public in all aspects of the science, from data acquisition to data reduction.
+        The philosophy behind the PANOPTES hardware and software design is to use as many commercial off the shelf (COTS) parts as possible as these are generally inexpensive and easily acquired.
+In addition, the PANOPTES design is kept as simple as possible as this makes the build process easier and means that the final product is more reliable.
     </p>
     <p><a class="btn btn-primary" href="hardware.html" role="button">Get Building &raquo;</a></p>
  </div>